Steelback/bookbot/README.md

 # bookbot
-Python tutorial making a bookbot
+Python tutorial making a bookbot.

+This is my first Python project.